PDF Diff & Comparison Tool

 Upload two PDF files to compare their text content — mismatches, additions, and removals highlighted word-by-word.

-This free PDF diff tool extracts the text content from two PDF files and compares them word-by-word and line-by-line — right in your browser.
-It uses PDF.js for extraction and a Longest Common Subsequence (LCS) algorithm for precise word-level diffing.
-Your files are never uploaded to any server.
+This free PDF diff tool extracts text from two PDF files and compares them word-by-word and line-by-line — entirely inside your browser.
+It uses the open-source PDF.js library for text extraction and a Longest Common Subsequence (LCS) algorithm for precise word-level diffing.
+Your files are never uploaded to any server — nothing leaves your device.

-- Word-level highlighting — Changed words are highlighted individually, not just entire lines.
+• Word-level highlighting — Changed words are highlighted individually using an LCS algorithm, not just entire lines.
+Additions appear in green, removals in red with strikethrough.

-- Side-by-side view — See both documents in parallel columns for quick scanning.
+• Side-by-side view — Both PDFs displayed in parallel columns for quick scanning of corresponding sections.

-- Unified view — See all changes in a single column with old/new labels.
+• Unified view — All changes shown in a single column with old/new labels — useful for sequential review of every modification.

-- Show/hide unchanged — Focus only on differences, or toggle to see all lines.
+• Show/hide unchanged lines — Focus only on differences, or toggle to see full document content.

-- 100% private — PDF text is extracted locally in your browser using PDF.js.
-No file upload, no server.
+• 100% private — PDF text is extracted locally in your browser using PDF.js.
+No file upload, no server, no account.

 What kinds of PDFs can I compare?

 This tool works best with text-based PDFs — documents created in Word, Google Docs, or exported from web pages.
-Scanned PDFs (image-only) contain no embedded text and will show empty results; you would need OCR software for those.
+Scanned PDFs (image-only) contain no embedded text and will show empty results.
+For scanned documents, you would need OCR software to extract text first.

 Is my PDF uploaded to a server?

 No. PDF text extraction runs entirely in your browser using the open-source PDF.js library.
-Your files never leave your device.
+Your files never leave your device — making it safe for confidential documents.

 Why does the comparison show false differences?